Adaptive Cruise Control System Using Model Predictive Control

 Adaptive Cruise Control System

-An ACC equipped vehicle (host car) has a sensor, such as radar, that measures the distance to the preceding vehicle in the same lane (lead car), as well as the relative velocity of the lead car.
-The ACC system operates in two modes: speed control and spacing control.
+A vehicle (ego car) equipped with adaptive cruise control (ACC) has a sensor, such as radar, that measures the distance to the preceding vehicle in the same lane (lead car), , as well as the relative velocity of the lead car, .
+The ACC system operates in the following two modes:

-- In speed control, the host car travels at a driver-set speed.
+- Speed control - The ego car travels at a driver-set speed.

-- In spacing control, the host car maintains a safe distance from the lead car.
+- Spacing control - The ego car maintains a safe distance from the lead car.

 The ACC system decides which mode to use based on real-time radar measurements.
 For example, if the lead car is too close, the ACC system switches from speed control to spacing control.
 Similarly, if the lead car is further away, the ACC system switches from spacing control to speed control.
-In other words, the ACC system makes the host car travel at a driver-set speed as long as a safe distance is maintained.
+In other words, the ACC system makes the ego car travel at a driver-set speed as long as it maintains a safe distance.

 The following rules are used to determine the ACC system operating mode:

 - If , then speed control mode is active.
 The control goal is to track the driver-set velocity, .